yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ![svm-pages-after][svm-pages-after]

-The smart-contract only talks directly to the **page slice cache** which we'll explain next.
+The smart-contract only talks directly to the **page slice cache**, which we'll explain next.

 ### Page Slice Cache